-$SR_Availability_Payment(t) = 0.5 Margin (t) BalancingPrice(t) max(0, SR_Capacity(t) - LF_Up_Capacity(t) - Sum(c \in CAS_SR, ASP_SRQ(c, t))) + Sum(c \in CAS_SR, ASP_SRPayment(c, m) / TITM)$ where CAS_SR is the set of contracted SR services, ASP_SRQ(c,t) is the quantity determined by System Management for contracted SR service c, in time period t, multiplied by 2 to convert to units of MW, ASP_SRPayment(c,m) is the payment for contracted SR service c, in month m, and TITM is the number of trading intervals in trading month m.
-In practice and for the purposes of settlement, the LF_Up_Capacity term in the above formula includes LFAS raise (LFR) from all facilities, regardless of whether the LFR is eligible to
+$SR_Availability_Payment(t) = 0.5 Margin (t) BalancingPrice(t) max(0, SR_Capacity(t) - LF_Up_Capacity(t) - Sum(c \in CAS_SR, ASP_SRQ(c,t))) + Sum(c \in CAS_SR, ASP_SRPayment(c, m) / TITM)$ where CAS_SR is the set of contracted SR services, ASP_SRQ(c,t) is the quantity determined by System Management for contracted SR service c, in time period t, multiplied by 2 to convert to units of MW, ASP_SRPayment(c,m) is the payment for contracted SR service c, in month m, and TITM is the number of trading intervals in trading month m.
+In practice and for the purposes of settlement, the LF_Up_Capacity term in the above formula includes LFAS raise (LFR) from all facilities, regardless of whether the LFR is eligible to contribute to SR (see section 9.2) and has been identified as a constraint that exists in AEMO's settlement model.
+Any LFR that is ineligible to contribute to SR needs to be supplied by Synergy facilities with SR capability to avoid a shortfall in SR provision.
+Therefore, in the modelling we have modified the SR_Capacity(t) term to include LF_Up_Capacity(t) that is ineligible to contribute to SR in order to represent the required SR amount that needs to be sourced from Synergy for settlement purposes.

-2 That is, the availability cost of providing SR only, with no provision of LRR.
+2 The availability cost of providing SR only, with no provision of LRR.